-If there is a successful class action or series of claims related to product liability or exposure from a product release that exceeds our insurance coverage, it could have a material adverse effect on our business, financial condition and/or results of operations.
+If there is a successful class action or series of claims related to product liability or exposure from a product release that exceeds our insurance coverage, it could have a material adverse effect on our business, financial condition, results of operations and/or reputation.
 There can be no assurance that there will not be claims of injury by employees or members of the public due to exposure, or alleged exposure, to these materials from our past, present or future operations.
 We, and our producers, suppliers and customers, are also exposed to present and future claims related to workplace exposure, workers' compensation and other matters.
 In addition, some of the products we produce may have adverse health consequences, or are used in human or animal foods, pharmaceuticals, nutraceuticals or vaccines and some may be subject to strict liability regimes.
 There can be no assurance of the amount or timing of any of these liabilities.

-Material operational problems, including but not limited to the events listed above, could have a material adverse effect on our business, financial condition and/or results of operations.
+Material operational problems, including but not limited to the events listed above, could have a material adverse effect on our business, financial condition, results of operations and/or reputation.